PHD2 provides numerous visualization and

 various mount and hardware reasons, these directions may not correspond

-to actual directions in the sky, particularly for Dec.
+to actual directions in the sky, particularly for Dec, but that doesn't matter.

 The recommended way to look at guiding